JackM510/Python-Report-Generator/README.md

 1. Clone the repository.
 2. Ensure that Python is installed on your machine.
 3. Run the script directly from VS Code or from a terminal using the command 'python logged_in_users.py'.

+# Usage
+- Each event in the script is hard-coded and the outcome of the script will be the same when executed.
+- To modify the output you can add or remove an Event in the 'events' list or modify an existing Event.